Call for Entries

 O’Hanlon member Dan Cassidy breaks it down here.

 Do I need to be a member of O’Hanlon to submit artwork?

 No!
 We encourage any interested artist to submit work to our shows.
 We welcome you to become a Member at any point, but Membership is only required for our Annual Members’ Exhibit.

-If you join as a Member when submitting work for a Gallery show, we will waive your Submission fee for that show.
-(First time joining, only… does not currently apply to renewals.)
-Individual membership starts at $95/annually.
+If you join as a Member when submitting work for a Gallery show, we will waive your submission fee.

 What kind of artists do you show?

 No experience is required.
 Most of our exhibits are juried ‘blind’ so the Juror is viewing the work itself, without regard to artist name or reputation.